Skip to main content

 AI tools should never be treated as primary or authoritative sources.
 Keep these best practices in mind when utilizing AI:

-- Data Privacy: Avoid sharing sensitive or confidential info (e.g. personal ID details, client / stakeholder info, proprietary research, accounts, discriminatory language, etc.) — see OIT guidance on AI and sensitive university data
+• Data Privacy: Avoid sharing sensitive or confidential info (e.g. personal ID details, client / stakeholder info, proprietary research, accounts, etc.) — see OIT guidance on AI and sensitive university data

-- Overreliance: Use AI as a tool to complement – not replace – your skill set, knowledge and relationships
+• Overreliance: Use AI as a tool to complement – not replace – your professional skills, knowledge and judgment

 Use Responsibly

-- Use Outputs as Drafts, Not Final Products: Treat ChatGPT’s responses as a starting point.
-Revise and personalize the content to ensure accuracy, tone, and relevance.
+• Use Outputs as Drafts, Not Final Products: Treat responses as a starting point — revise and personalize the content to ensure accuracy, tone and relevance

-- Ask for Iterations: Refine responses by providing feedback to ChatGPT.
-For example, “Make this explanation simpler for a general audience.”
+• Ask for Iterations: Refine responses by providing feedback.
+For example, “Make this summary more upbeat and simpler for a general audience.”

-- Stay Informed and Diligent: Keep an eye on ongoing debates, issues and even legal proceedings regarding copyright, use of NIL, etc. — guidance and rules are evolving quickly
+• Stay Informed and Diligent: Keep an eye on ongoing debates, issues and even legal proceedings regarding copyright, use of NIL, etc. — AI rules are evolving quickly

-- Remember: You’re The Expert, Not the AI: Don’t rely on AI tools for subject-matter expertise in your area — plug in YOUR knowledge and let it help shape it
+• Remember: You’re The Expert, Not AI: Don’t depend on AI tools for subject-matter expertise in your area — plug in YOUR knowledge and let it help shape it

 Create Custom Instructions (ChatGPT Example)

-Some GenAI tools, like ChatGPT, allow users to set specific parameters and preferences that help tailor the tool’s responses to your needs.
-It’s an opportunity to “program” an AI with context that helps it provide better, more targeted feedback and content.
+Some GenAI applications, like ChatGPT, allow users to “introduce yourself” and share specific instructions up front.
+It’s an opportunity to preprogram an AI with certain context that will help it provide better, more targeted responses.

-Be thoughtful and thorough – it can make a significant difference in the relevance and value of ChatGPT’s output!
+Be thoughtful and thorough – it can make a significant difference in the relevance and value of ChatGPT or other tools’ output!

 Steps to get started with ChatGPT:

-- *Instruct ChatGPT to remain objective / share info from trusted sources
+• *Instruct it to remain objective / share info only from reputable sources

 Learn more about ChatGPT Custom Instructions.